So you set up your personal LinkedIn profile some time ago.

-So, you’ve set up a LinkedIn profile.
-You’ve added some of your most recent jobs, connected with your co-workers and maybe added in where you went to college or university.
-Now what?
+You added some of your most recent jobs, connected with your friends and old co-workers and maybe added in where you went to college or university – and then kinda ignored it.

 As far as social media platforms go, LinkedIn is one of the most powerful for driving tangible business results.
 In fact, it’s the world’s largest professional network, boasting an impressive 690+ million users located in over 200 countries around the world.
 And with over 30 million companies leveraging the platform, LinkedIn presents a golden opportunity for personal brands and businesses to connect with potential customers, clients and even prospective colleagues.